-Nineteen (19), which is the combining of 10 and 9, usually denotes God's perfect order in regard to his judgment.
+The number 19, which is the combining of 10 and 9, usually denotes God's perfect order in regard to his judgment in the Bible.
 The names Job and Eve, if we substitute letters for numbers, add up to 19.

 Appearances of the number nineteen

 Discovered in 1947, the Dead Sea Scrolls were found east of Jerusalem.
 Among all the scrolls unearthed over the years, nineteen copies of Isaiah the prophet have been identified.
 Of the ten most frequently mentioned women in the Bible, Mary (Jesus' mother) is listed 19 times.

 Nahor, the father of Terah, lived one hundred and nineteen years after he begat Abraham's father (Genesis 11:25).
 He lived to the ripe old age of 148.
 The number 19 itself appears only three times in the Bible (Genesis 11:25, Joshua 19:38 and 2Samuel 2:30).

 The Israelite tribe of Naphtali received 19 cities, with their villages, as part of their inheritance in the Promised Land (Joshua 19:38).
 Their gift of land, from God, was in the northern most part of what would become Israel.
 It encompassed the entire western section of the Sea of Galilee.

 Isaiah prophesied that the land of Naphtali and Zebulon would someday see a shining beacon in their lands (Isaiah 9:1 - 2).
 This prophecy, which only the book of Matthew records as being fulfilled, came true during the life of Jesus.
 Matthew states, "The people who were sitting in darkness have seen a great light; and to those who were sitting in the realm and shadow of death, light has sprung up."
 (Matthew 4:16, HBFV).